krokoreit/hatch-pre-index/README.md

 This package provides the PreIndexPublisher for hatch.

-It purpose is to check the project version and to run scripts before it invokes the index publisher.
+Its purpose is to check the project version and to run scripts before it invokes the index publisher.

 Use with 'hatch publish -p pre_index'